Samaev/people-table-posts_react/README.md

 To open project locally fork repository, clone it and run `npm start`
+The project will open automatically in browser, if not - check the page manually:

+Open http://localhost:3000/ in your browser

-(additinally update NPM dependecies, if neede with `npm install`)
+(additinally update NPM dependecies, if needed with `npm install`)